nerdimite/nerdimite/readme.md

 ### Hi there, I'm Bhavesh 👋

-## I'm a Deep Learning Engineer, Solutions Architect, JAMstack Developer, and Student!!
+## I'm a Deep Learning Engineer, Solutions Architect, and JAMstack Developer!!

 - 👨‍💻 Love to Code
 - 📚 Software Engineer at Fidelity Investments